dingus6/Printer-1/README.md

-This is a forked from Hanabi-1 and then changed to adjust the model
+This is forked from Hanabi-1 and then changed to adjust the model